gabeaustin/portfolio/README.md

 ## **Bug(s)**
 - [x] ~~**B.01**: Reduce page loading speed for homepage and resume page~~
   - ~~**Solution to B.01**: Route-level code splitting.
 Added lazy-loading to HomePage and Resume components.~~
-- [ ] **B.02**: Fix when resume page reloads it doesn't display properly.
+- [x] **B.02**: Fix when resume page reloads it doesn't display properly.
 Same issue with the resume page.
 Getting a 404 error when reload resume page.
+  - **Solution to B.02**: Added personalized 404 page.
+Updated webpack config file.

 ## **Feature(s)**
 - [x] **F.01**: Add images of the finished product to the `README.md` file